Skip to main content

 For Salesforce, prompt engineering happens at multiple layers: admins in Prompt Builder, developers in Apex/Flow, and platform vendors like gptfy who write the underlying templates that ship with their features.
 Prompt versioning, A/B testing, and observability are emerging as production disciplines.

-See Prompt Engineering in GPTfy
+See Prompt Engineering running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how Prompt Engineering actually works inside a Salesforce org like yours.

 Book a demo